vajonam/mweather/README.md

 Weather My Way (Pebble SDK 2.0)
 =================================

-This is my attempt at both learning about the Pebble SDK and adjusting an app for my own needs.
-Give it a try!
+This is my attempt at both learning about the Pebble SDK by adjusting an app for my own needs.
+The original Futura Weather watchface was the cleanest and best looking design I had seen but I prefer YAHOO!
+Weather data.
+So, I added the option to switch between both.

+I make no claims about the icons nor the design of this app, all credit for that goes to those listed below.

+Give it a shot and let me know what you think!
+[Download pbw here](https://raw.githubusercontent.com/jaredbiehler/weather-my-way/master/release/weather-my-way-v1.0.pbw)

 ![pebble screen1](https://raw.githubusercontent.com/jaredbiehler/weather-my-way/master/screenshots/pebble-screenshot1.png)&nbsp;
 ![pebble screen2](https://raw.githubusercontent.com/jaredbiehler/weather-my-way/master/screenshots/pebble-screenshot2.png)&nbsp;